taoensso/telemere/wiki/3-Config.md

 ## System streams

-The JVM's `System/out` and/or `System/err` streams can be set to flush to Telemere signals.
+The JVM's `System/out` and/or `System/err` streams can be set so that they'll create Telemere signals when flushed.

 To do this, call [`streams->telemere!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#streams-%3Etelemere!).